-For your initial meeting, you should bring current statements for the retirement plans in which you participate (whether it’s an individual plan such as an IRA or an employer sponsored plan such as a pension or 401(k)), current investment plan statements, mortgage statements, job pay stubs for you and your spouse if applicable, a monthly budget and most recent tax return.
+For your initial meeting, you should bring current statements for the retirement plans in which you participate (whether it’s an individual plan, such as an IRA, or an employer sponsored plan, such as a pension or 401(k), as well as current investment plan statements, mortgage statements, job pay stubs for you and your spouse if applicable, a monthly budget and most recent tax return.
 Your financial professional will need to know how much you spend and save within a month, and what current expenses are fixed or fluid within the budget.

 According to the Morningstar study, households surveyed who selected “financial planner” as their primary source of information regarding savings and investment decisions “had the most appropriate portfolios for their situation, on average, followed by accountants and the internet.
 The worst three sources (in order) were friends, email, and television/radio.”